Which treatments are effective for bacterial vaginosis?

 If bacterial vaginosis develops during pregnancy, it can slightly increase the risk of the baby being born too early (preterm birth).
 There is also a higher risk of a late-term miscarriage or stillbirth (between week 13 and week 24 of pregnancy).

-Researchers from the analyzed the results of studies on the advantages and disadvantages of .
+Researchers from the analyzed the results of studies on the pros and cons of treatment with .
 They included a total of 21 studies involving nearly 8,000 pregnant women.
-They concluded that can lower the risk of late-term miscarriages:
+They found that can reduce the risk of late-term miscarriages:

 • 2% of women who didn't take had a late-term miscarriage.